- What is Diastasis Recti?

 What is Diastasis Recti?

 Diastasis recti is the separation of the abdominis rectus (a.k.a. your “six pack”) due to the weakening of the central abdominal wall (Linea Alba).
 Minor diastasis recti is completely normal during pregnancy and is a part of your body’s natural adaptation as baby grows and develops.
 Pregnancy hormones weaken the central abdominal wall to allow room for baby’s growth.
-As baby grows, minor separation and stretching of the abdominis rectus occur.
+As baby grows, the muscles separate.
 In cases of minor diastasis recti, the abdominal wall should naturally regain its original strength between 4-6 weeks after delivery, pulling the two halves of the abdominis rectus back together.
 However, mild to severe cases of diastasis recti over-stretch or damage the abdominal wall.
 In these cases, the abdominal wall is unable to regain its original strength, and the abdominis rectus remains separated.

-How do I know if I have Diastasis Recti?
+How to tell if you have Diastasis Recti?

 One easy way to tell if you have a mild to severe case of diastasis recti is if a sizable “pooch” starts to form on your stomach.
 This pooch is known as “coning” (also called “doming”).
 Coning/doming occurs when the increased intra-abdominal pressure from baby’s growth pushes the internal organs against the weakened abdominal wall.
 In the case of mild to severe diastasis recti, the increased pressure will cause a “pooch” to form on top of the abdominal wall.
 This “coning” or “doming” is almost always a sure sign that you have mild to severe diastasis recti.